Simplifying Life Insurance in India

 What are Unit Linked Pension Plans?

-The investors have complete control on their investment portfolio.
+The investors have complete control over their investment portfolio.
 They can allocate and switch funds as per their risk appetite, thus optimising and growing their corpus.

-While the ULPPs provide death benefit during their policy term, they also provide a maturity benefit at the time of maturity, if the policyholder survives the term.
-This maturity benefit is paid in the form of lumpsum or periodic payments, thus ensuring financial protection during retirement years.
+While the ULPPs provide a death benefit during their policy term, they also provide a maturity benefit at the time of maturity, if the policyholder survives the term.
+This maturity benefit is paid in the form of lump sum or periodic payments, thus ensuring financial protection during retirement years.

 Features and Benefits of Unit Linked Pension Plans